 rifles in the world.
 It is a reliable, accurate and comfortable to

-fire weapon, however it can not match reliability of the famous
+use weapon.
+Unfortunately the M16 can not match reliability of the famous

 meters.
 The main reason for this was an unstabilized bullet.
 Later